Therapy for Dissociation in Texas

 Dissociative Identity Disorder:

 Dissociative Identity Disorder (DID) has also been referred to as Multiple Personality Disorder.
 It is characterized by the presence of two or more identities.
-Many people have different ways that they describe this, some refer to their alternate identities as parts of self or altars.
-These identities have differences in memory, ways of thinking, and behaving.
-It’s important to remember that all dissociation is coping and has served as a helpful and necessary resource at one point in your life, this includes DID.
+Many people have different ways that they describe this; some refer to their alternate identities as parts of self or altars.
+These identities have differences in memory, ways of thinking, and behavior.
+It’s important to remember that all dissociation is coping and has served as a helpful and necessary resource at one point in your life; this includes DID.
 Individuals with Dissociative Identity Disorder may also have gaps in memory and experience many of the other forms of dissociation previously mentioned.

 Removing the Stigma Attached to Dissociation